-Trust in your electrical information
+Trust in your electrical insulation

 systems and materials

-Why UL for EIS testing and certification
+Why UL Solutions for EIS testing and certification

 We have a unique way of evaluating and certifying EIS.
 In addition to assessing insulation materials as individual components, we also evaluate the applicable system as a whole.
 This allows us to determine if components interact in unsafe ways or react chemically at certain maximum temperatures, which may cause product failure or other hazards to occur.